Deal or no deal

 completely within the interest-free period.

-shop now and delay payment for a short time, either until you companies, not the retailer.
+shop now and pay later for a short time, either until you receive companies, not the retailer.

 You may not need to apply for this service, it could simply be an option at the checkout if the online retailer offers it.
 You will need to provide your credit or debit card details the first deducted, and you may have to pay the first instalment up